Car Insurance Rates by State: Cheapest & Most Expensive States in 2026

 Bundle Your Policies

-Combining auto insurance with home or renters insurance typically delivers 10–25% in savings.
-Some insurers offer discounts averaging well over $1,000 annually when bundling multiple policies.
-This represents one of the single largest savings opportunities available to most drivers and requires minimal effort beyond consolidating your coverage.
+Combining auto insurance with home or renters insurance typically delivers 15–25% in savings.
+This represents one of the single largest savings opportunities available to most drivers and requires minimal effort beyond consolidating your coverage with one insurer.

 Raise Deductibles Strategically

-Increasing your deductible from $500 to $1,000 can lower your collision and comprehensive premiums by 15–30%.
+Increasing your deductible from $500 to $1,000–$2,000 can lower your collision and comprehensive premiums by 15–30%.
 However, only raise deductibles when you have enough savings to cover the higher out-of-pocket expense if you need to file a claim.
-Build your emergency fund first to make this strategy work effectively.

 Shop and Compare Regularly

 Insurance rates vary dramatically between companies, even in the same state.
-Getting quotes from at least three insurers at renewal time ensures you're getting competitive rates.
-Drivers who switch often save $300–$800 annually by simply shopping around.
-Rate changes in 2025–2026 have been significant — State Farm decreased rates by approximately 6% while carriers like Travelers increased by 15%, making comparison shopping more important than ever.
+Getting quotes from at least three to five insurers at renewal time ensures you're getting competitive rates.
+Drivers who switch can save $200–$500+ annually by simply shopping around.
+Check out our guide on how to get car insurance quotes to maximize your comparison process.

 Maximize Available Discounts